Connectomics-Classes/no-brainers/README.md

 - overlaying plots using the kernal smoothing function estimate
 - the statistical difference using the Hellinger distance

-To run the MATLAB script, you will need to download the TREES toolbox, which can be found here: http://www.treestoolbox.org/ Your two groups of trees should be organized into two different folders.
+To run the MATLAB script, you will need to download the TREES toolbox, which can be found here:[ http://www.treestoolbox.org/ ].
+Your two groups of trees should be organized into two different folders.
 While within the folder with TREES, enter "start_trees", then enter the first of your trees' folders.
 Run the the first section in one folder of trees, then the second section within your second folder of trees.

 Poster: https://www.lucidchart.com/invitations/accept/5dbe965d-1576-454d-a6e6-02c1114ea5d8